candyaaa/JavaLearn/README.md

-# seek-knowledge
+# learn example
-Record seek knowledge.
+Learn by example.